alagafonov/subscribehr-docs/sharpi_architecture.rst

 **Headers**

- | Will be appeneded to request headers.
+ | Will be appended to request headers.

 **Data**